 Even when it’s a curvaceous body being advertised, weight loss is still assumed to be the way to get there.
 Since most people are overweight, if not obese, the assumption is that the curves are already there, and we just need to whittle away the fat to reveal them.
 (Not to mention that naturally curvy gals will often be photoshopped thinner.)

 This is even true with the “strong is the new skinny” trend.
-Muscle, health and strength are being advertised—which is awesome—however more often than not even strength is marketed at women who want to finish a muscle-building program smaller and lighter than when they started.
+Muscle, health and strength are being advertised—which is awesome—but more often than not even strength is marketed at women who want to finish a muscle-building program weighing less than when they started.

 So you could say that the new strength trend is for fat loss (heavy weightlifting and protein + a calorie deficit) instead of weight loss (cardio and veggies + a calorie deficit).
 The goal is to come out leaner instead of just littler.

-That’s because our problem isn’t just a pop culture disconnect, it’s that we actually are naturally skinny.
+That’s because our problem isn’t just a pop culture disconnect, it’s that we’re naturally skinny.
 So why are we skinny people seemingly so different from everyone else?

-We’ll discuss these ectomorph traits over the course of the article.
+We’ll discuss these ectomorph traits in more detail over the course of the article.

 To start, let’s talk about bone structure.

-According to Columbia University, before puberty, both men and women have more or less the same body shape—that of a string bean.
-When puberty hits, a couple things usually happen: testosterone causes the growth of broader shoulders and develops more muscle mass; and estrogen causes people to develop broader hips and to store more fat in their breasts, butts, hips and thighs.
+According to research done at Columbia University, before puberty, both men and women have more or less the same body shape—that of a string bean.
+When puberty hits, a couple of things usually happen:

-This happens to different degrees in different people; however, most men will be shaped far more by testosterone, and most women, far more by estrogen.
-This causes men and women to look very different from one another.
-Both may develop the desirable v-shaped upper body, but it’s predominantly women who have bigger hips, thighs, butts and breasts from the estrogen.
+This happens to different degrees in different people; however, most men will be shaped far more by testosterone, and most women will be shaped far more by estrogen.
+This causes most men and women to look quite different from one another.
+Both may develop the desirable V-shaped upper body, but it’s predominantly women who develop bigger hips, thighs, butts, and breasts.

 Everyone has different degrees of the two hormones, creating a wide variety of body shapes.
-Of these, the narrow “string bean” bone structure is actually the most common.
+And besides, there are many factors that shape us besides our hormones.
+Of the many body shapes that women naturally develop, the narrow “string bean” bone structure is actually the most common.
 Check it out:

 Narrow bone structure (aka banana, rectangle).
 This is the most common female physique, shaped by average amounts of both estrogen and testosterone.
 North Carolina State University found that 46% of women had this bone structure.
 (This doesn’t mean that most women are thin, just that most women have narrower bone structures.)